Telegrams: stages involved from sending to delivery in the past

 By David Pickes, a former telephone engineer

 How the public sent and paid for a telegram

-The person sending a telegram would use a regular phone and dial 190 for the CTO, which was free.
-Then they would speak their message to us and give details of where it should be delivered and what type of telegram they wanted.
+Sending a telegram was different depending on whether the person sending it had ready access to a phone.
+If not - as was usual with ordinary people before the 1950s - they would go to the local post office and send it from there.
+With access to a reliable phone, they would dial 190 for the Central Post Office (CTO), which was free.
+Then they would speak their message to one of the telegraphists and give details of where it should be delivered and what type of telegram they wanted.

-At the end of the service in September 1982 there were several types of telegram:
+By the end of the service in September 1982 there were the following types of telegram:

 - an ordinary telegram

 - an 'overnight' telegram which was half the price and was delivered the next morning

 - a priority telegram for around 25p extra which would usually be delivered within the hour